 The inspection of the density of average ratings and review and reviewer characteristics reveals no evidence of gaming occurring discontinuously at Yelp thresholds.
 An alternative test for gaming near Yelp thresholds examines the speed at which a restaurant's average rating rises as it nears a Yelp threshold.
 If restaurateurs accelerate their gaming efforts when their restaurants lie just below a Yelp threshold, then a restaurant's average rating should rise faster when it lies just below a Yelp threshold than it does at other points.
-To implement this test, we collapse the two year panel data set to bins of width 0.03 stars radiating from the three Yelp thresholds in our data: 3.25, 3.75, and 4.25.
+To implement this test, we collapse the two year panel data set to disjoint bins of width 0.03 stars, placed such that all three Yelp thresholds in our data (3.25, 3.75, and 4.25) lie at bin borders.
 This is the same data set we used when examining the dynamic properties of average Yelp ratings in Table 4, and it contains 51 bins from 3.01 stars to 4.49 stars.
-Three of these bins - 3.22, 3.72, and 4.22 - lie just below Yelp thresholds.
+Three

-24 Since the purpose of the test is to detect reviewers who have written a non-trivial number of reviews focusing on restaurants competing within the same market, we compute $r{ij} - \overline{r_j}$ for all reviewers j with at least six reviews, the majority of which are left for San Francisco restaurants (the universe of potential competitors).
+18 Since the purpose of the test is to detect reviewers who have written a non-trivial number of reviews focusing on restaurants competing within the same market, we compute $r{ij} - \overline{r_j}$ for all reviewers j with at least six reviews, the majority of which are left for San Francisco restaurants (the universe of potential competitors).
 However, the results in Table 5 are unchanged if we instead compute $r{ij} - \overline{r_j}$ for all reviewers j.

-$^{^{25}}$ The mean of the dependent variable, -0.056, is of limited interest because it must be close to zero by construction for the entire sample.
+19 The mean of the dependent variable, -0.056, is of limited interest because it must be close to zero by construction for the entire sample.

-thresholds.
+of these bins - 3.22, 3.72, and 4.22 - lie just below Yelp thresholds (we refer to bins using their left boundaries).
+The other 48 bins do not lie just below Yelp thresholds.
 For each bin we calculate the proportion of restaurants that reach the next bin within a given number of weeks after entering the initial bin.
 This proportion should be higher for the bins starting at 3.22, 3.72, and 4.22 if restaurateurs accelerate their gaming efforts when their restaurants lie just below a Yelp threshold.